blue-yonder/tsfresh/docs/text/sklearn_transformers.rst

 The first two estimator contained in tsfresh are the :class:`~tsfresh.transformers.feature_augmenter.FeatureAugmenter`, which extracts the features, and the :class:`~tsfresh.transformers.feature_selector.FeatureSelector`, which only performs the feature selection algorithm.
-Is preferable to combine extracting and filtering of the features in a single step to avoid unnecessary feature calculations.
+It is preferable to combine extracting and filtering of the features in a single step to avoid unnecessary feature calculations.
 Hence, we have the :class:`~tsfresh.transformers.feature_augmenter.RelevantFeatureAugmenter`, which combines both the extraction and filtering of the features in a single step.